saltzm/cgen/README.md

 ## Closing thoughts

-What I find really cool is that to build the raw interface took only about 200 lines of javascript (with the help of ribosome), and then building a layer on top of it (completely separate!) to implement the above class abstraction (plus templated classes) only took an extra 100 or so lines of javascript!
+What I find really cool is that to build the raw interface took only about 200 lines of JavaScript (with the help of ribosome), and then building a layer on top of it (completely separate!) to implement the above class abstraction (plus templated classes) only took an extra 100 or so lines of JavaScript!

 If I wanted to implement a way to enforce inheriting interfaces described by a JSON object (I don't, yet), it would probably only be an additional 50 lines or so.
 Inheritance of fields in a struct, or actual function definitions?
 Easy.
 Want to do make all of your classes add a reference count to their struct and have their destructors always check the reference count before actually freeing memory?
 Easy.
 Enforcing a consistent style across files becomes much easier.